AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 }
 ```

+While we're on the topic of semantics and legibility, let's address one last elephant in the room: **code reviews**.
+I am fortunate to have only worked with Tailwind CSS in local sandboxes, and not in any production projects or on an actual team of other devs.

+I'm comfortable reading other people's code, and making sense of their logic and relating their markup to their CSS.
+But if I have to look at ~1000 LOC changes in a PR, and most of that is coming from long strings of class names, I'm not going to be happy.
+It's also going to be more difficult for me to make suggestions that could eliminate redundant CSS or simplify your markup.

+It's information overload—in the Semantic CSS world, we first make sense of the markup with the help of well-named classes or IDs, and then we mentally associate these "things" with concrete CSS rules.
+Everything is easier to parse because we're taking it one thing at a time, and semantic classes help us to make sense of what we're looking at.

+With Tailwind, you're forced to **interpret semantics on the fly**.
+The person who originally wrote the code probably had some idea of what they were creating, somewhere in the back of their mind.
+But they've probably forgotten it by now, and you have to guess what a particular slice of markup is responsible for just by reading an alphabet soup of classes.

-### 2. Tailwind Is Effectively Vendor Lock-in
+### 2. Tailwind Is Vendor Lock-in

-**Vendor lock-in** is by far my biggest concern with Tailwind CSS.
-It's why I don't want to invest time in migrating existing projects to it, and why I'd be reluctant to use it for any new projects.
+Look, I don't like Tailwind for *lots* of reasons.
+But none of them are nearly as concerning to me as **vendor lock-in**.
+It's why I don't want to invest time in migrating existing projects to Tailwind, and why I'd be reluctant to use it for any new projects.

-Once you build an app with Tailwind, moving it to any other CSS framework or library in the future is going to be quite a challenge.
-There are tools for [converting existing CSS to Tailwind](https://transform.tools/css-to-tailwind), which sounds like a fairly easy thing to do.
+Once you build an app with Tailwind, moving it to any other CSS framework or library in the future is going to be grueling.
+There are tools like Windy for [converting existing CSS to Tailwind](https://usewindy.com/), which sounds like a fairly easy thing to do.
 After all, Tailwind just breaks "compound" semantic classes down into "atomic" utility classes that have single responsibilities.
 If you have `.some-thing` that applies a bunch of CSS, then you can easily map `.some-thing`'s CSS rules to Tailwind classes.

 But I can't imagine that it's possible to create a tool that does the reverse: **converting Tailwind to semantic HTML and CSS**.
 The only thing you could realistically convert Tailwind to is some other utility framework (e.g., Bootstrap) that locks you in with its own syntax and class names.